storj/storj/docs/design/storagenode-graceful-exit-protocol.md

 ## Implementation

 1. Add protobuf definitions.
+2. Update node selection to ignore exiting nodes for repairs and uploads.
+3. Update repairer to repair segments for nodes that failed an exit.
-2. Implement verifying a transfer on the satellite.
+4. Implement verifying a transfer on the satellite.
-3. Implement transferring a single piece on storage node.
+5. Implement transferring a single piece on storage node.
-4. Implement swapping node in segment.
+6. Implement swapping node in segment.
-5. Implement non-async protocol for exiting.
+7. Implement non-async protocol for exiting.
-6. Implement async protocol for exiting.
+8. Implement async protocol for exiting.

 ### Sketch